Miley Cyrus Goes Topless In Sexy New Bedroom Photo

-Miley Cyrus shared a racy photo of herself topless on Monday as she prepares to hit up the Met Gala in New York City.

-Miley Cyrus posted the sexy snapshot to her Instagram story, as well as her Twitter account this week and had her fans going wild.
+Miley Cyrus shared a racy, topless photo of herself on Monday as she prepares to hit up the Met Gala in New York City.
+The singer posted the sexy snapshot to her Instagram story as well as her Twitter account this week and had her fans going wild.

 In the photo, the singer/actress is seen sitting on a bed with her legs crossed.
 She goes completely topless, with only her hands to help shield her bare chest.